-The landing gear shall be fixed and shall resemble that of the full-scale prototype aircraft as to location on the airframe and the number of wheels used.
+The landing gear shall be fixed and shall resemble that of the full-scale prototype aircraft as to location on the airframe and the number of wheels used. with the exception that a tail skid may be used in instead of a tail wheel.
 At least two (2) of the wheels shall have a diameter of at least 2-1/4 inches.
+The wheels that met the 2-1/4" diameter when new, are legal to be used until worn to a diameter of 2-1/8" diameter.